iconduck/popular-spelling-suggestions/README.md

 ## Maintenance
-I'll aim to update this map at the beginning of each annual-quater.
+I'll aim to update this map at the beginning of each annual-quarter.
 Specifically:
 - 01 January
 - 01 April